Frequently Asked Questions

 Banking API

-The Banking API allows you to import data from the end-user account from any supported bank to your system.
+The Account Information Service (AIS) allows you to import data from the end-user account from any supported bank to your system.
 To do that, the user has to log in to a bank via our SignIn Widget.
 The widget is provided along with the API.
 To find out more about the widget please refer to widget section of the technical documentation here ».

 After the end-user logs in you get the session parameters from The SignIn Widget that you can use to perform an import.
-There are two ways in which you can do it:
+You can learn more on how to do it here: Default import

 Kontomatik Banking API supports major banks in many countries and we’re ready to add more.
 Additionally in Poland we also offer a PDF Parsing API.
 On top of that, both APIs come with extensions adding high-level analytics and transaction labels to the raw data extracted from online banks or the PDF statements.
 To help you get to know our full capabilities we’ve prepared a spreadsheet containing: